fyne-io/developer.fyne.io/tour/introduction/learning.md

 way you can copy the examples into your IDE and see them in action.

-By the end of this tour you will be know all of the building blocks of Fyne and it's tools.
+By the end of this tour you will be know all of the building blocks of Fyne and its tools.
 We can't wait to see what you build.

 If at any point you want to start giving back we welcome contributions, bug reports and conversations with people that are using the toolkit.